Skip to main content

 20% Peak Load → Cloud

 Run your predictable base load on bare metal, burst to cloud for peaks.
-Perfect for e-commerce, media streaming, and SaaS applications.
+Common for e-commerce, media streaming, and SaaS applications.

 Data Gravity